cloudera/hue/tools/docker/hue/README.md

 #### Docker Compose

+This will start a Hue server as well as a MySQL database by default.
+Only the MySQL interpreter is configured in [``tools/docker/hue/conf/hue-overrides.ini``](/tools/docker/hue/conf/hue-overrides.ini).

 Assuming we have a local ``hue.ini`` as shown in the previous section:

 ```
 cd tools/docker/hue
+cp conf/hue-overrides.ini hue.ini
 ```

 Then: